Skip to content

 visit jiangsu

-Jiangsu province is a great destination for people that visit China for the first time.
-A lot of people speak English and the destinations are not too difficult to reach.
-I know that China is a difficult country to travel to if you don’t speak Chinese but the advantage is that people are generally friendly and ready to help.
-Granted, language is often a barrier but it’s easily overcome using hand gestures and specific apps that can help you to translate.
+Jiangsu province is a great destination for people who visit China for the first time.
+Many people speak English, and the destinations are not too difficult to reach.
+I know that China is difficult to travel to if you don’t speak Chinese, but the advantage is that people are generally friendly and ready to help.
+Granted, language is often a barrier, but it’s easily overcome using hand gestures and specific apps that can help you translate.

-The other recommendation that I often suggest to people traveling to China is to book a tour with a local travel agency.
-This way you won’t have to worry too much about logistics and language.
-It’s definitely more expensive than doing all by yourself but it’s also much easier.
+Another recommendation I often make to people travelling to China is to book a tour with a local travel agency.
+This way, you won’t have to worry too much about logistics and language.
+It’s more expensive than doing it all alone but also much easier.

 These were just some of the things that Jiangsu province has to offer.
 Have you ever been there?
-What were your favorite attractions?
+What were your favourite attractions?
 Let me know with a comment.

-If you are planning a trip to China don’t miss my complete travel guide.
+If you plan a trip to China, don’t miss my complete travel guide.

 Leave a Reply